-- 1 Design category - 2 MODEL: Catalogue name or model number. - 3 Maximum number of people authorized on board (adults + children) according to ISO and DIN standards. - 4 Maximum load capacity of the boat allowed by the builder and expressed in kilograms and lbs. - 5 Maximum outboard power allowed by the builder for the boat and expressed in kilowatts and HP. - 6 Maximum weight of outboard motor allowed by the builder expressed in kilograms and lbs. - 7 Nominal Pressure of the buoyancy tubes in Bar and Psi.
-Other parts of the boat may require different pressures.
-Refer to the INFLATION section in this manual.
+- 1 Design category\ - 2 MODEL: Catalogue name or model number. - 3 Maximum number of people authorized on board (adults + children) according to ISO. - 4 Maximum load capacity of the boat allowed by the builder and expressed in kilograms and lbs. - 5 Maximum outboard power allowed by the builder for the boat and expressed in kilowatts and HP. - 6 Maximum weight of outboard motor allowed by the builder expressed in kilograms and lbs. - 7 Nominal Pressure of the buoyancy tubes in Bar and Psi.